-Those with darker skin would also have to spend more time under the sun compared to those who have lighter skin to get the benefits.
+Those with darker skin would also have to spend more time under the sun than those with lighter skin to benefit.

 The standard recommendation would be 15 minutes, but if your baby has darker skin, then you might have to bump it up to 40-45 minutes instead.

 Our top pick for the best vitamin D baby drops on this list is Nordic Naturals Baby Vitamin D3.

 This product is recognized as the official vitamin D supplement of the American Pregnancy Association.